An archetypical pattern to the entrepreneur’s journey…or not?

 You cannot stop an idea whose time has come.

-Despite my attempts at secrecy, others independently arrived on the exact same idea.
+Despite my attempts at secrecy, others independently arrived at the same idea.
 This isn’t a unique phenomenon.
-The telephone was concurrently and independently invented by 2 different inventors.
-At this exact moment, there are at least a handful of people somewhere in the world with exactly the same idea as yours.
+Two different inventors concurrently and independently invented the telephone.
+At this exact moment, there are at least a handful of people somewhere in the world with the same idea as yours.